Extending the dynamic range in quantum frequency estimation with sequential weak measurements

 We focus in this Letter on the weak measurement approach.
 While sequential weak measurements were proposed in the context of cavity-based atomic clocks \cite{shiga_locking_2012, borregaard_near-heisenberg-limited_2013}, there has been no systematic study of their precision limits in the context of Bayesian frequency estimation.
-In particular, it is unknown whether such schemes achieve HS or saturate the precision bounds for a large bandwidth, especially for a limited number of atoms.
-Lastly, prior works assumed a large ensemble of atoms measured collectively \cite{shiga_locking_2012, borregaard_near-heisenberg-limited_2013}; devising an optimal weak measurement protocol for circuit-based sensors \cite{shaw_multi-ensemble_2023, finkelstein2024universal, cao2024multi} and for a small number of atoms remains an open challenge.
+In particular, it is unknown whether such schemes achieve HS or saturate the precision bounds for a large bandwidth, especially for a limited number of atoms (hereafter, HS refers only to the scaling with time).
+Lastly, prior works assumed a large ensemble of atoms measured collectively \cite{shiga_locking_2012, borregaard_near-heisenberg-limited_2013}; devising an optimal weak measurement protocol for circuit-based sensors \cite{shaw_multi-ensemble_2023, finkelstein2024universal, cao2024multiqubit} and for a small number of atoms \cite{sensing_with_single_qubit} remains an open challenge.
 We address these questions by designing a tunable sequential weak measurement protocol and analyze its performance for different configurations.
-We focus on the simplest case where the input state is a coherent spin state (CSS), and propose a protocol that asymptotically saturates the ultimate precision bounds for an arbitrary large bandwidth.
-This protocol is thus an optimal ``classical" protocol for frequency estimation.
+We focus on the simplest case where the input state is a coherent spin state (CSS), and propose a protocol that asymptotically saturates the ultimate precision bounds for CSS for an arbitrary large bandwidth.
+This protocol also shows HS and outperforms conventional protocols in the finite $N$ regime.

 {\textit{Formulation and Cram\'er-Rao bounds---}}We consider a Ramsey type experiment: $N$ qubits evolve according to the Hamiltonian $\mathcal{H}=\omega{\sum_{j=1}^N}\sigma_z^{j},$ where $\sigma_z^{j}$ is the Pauli $z$ operator acting on the $j^\text{th}$ qubit, and $\omega$ is the unknown frequency to be estimated.
 We consider the Bayesian setting where $\omega$ has a uniform prior distribution $\mathcal{P}_{\delta\omega}\left(\omega\right)=\frac{1}{\delta\omega}\chi_{\left[0,\delta\omega\right]}\left(\omega\right)$ in $[0,\delta\omega]$ ($\chi$ is the indicator function) \footnote{Extension to other forms of prior distributions is discussed in \cite{supp}.}.
 Note that any uniform prior distribution in the form of $\left[\omega_{0},\omega_{0}+\delta\omega\right]$ is equivalent to this distribution: we can retrieve the original prior by applying a unitary of $e^{i\omega_{0}t\sum_{j}\sigma_z^{j}}$ before the measurement.
 The error in the estimation is quantified by the Bayesian mean squared error (BMSE), which is defined as the mean squared error (MSE) weighted by the prior distribution: